-The first section (part one) provides some explanations of the term 'distance learning' and its many forms, whilst examining the opportunities and challenges it presents.
-Part two of this document focusses on experiences of school communities during Covid-19 closures, both on a national level and more broadly on a global scale.
-The third section presents key findings from recent INTO surveys on the experiences of principals and teachers in supporting pupil learning during the period of school closure.
-The results of this survey highlight the successes of teachers in their efforts to embrace ICT in teaching and learning, but also underline the obstacles that remain.
+This document is in the four parts.
+Part one provides some explanations of the term 'distance learning' and its many forms, whilst examining the opportunities and challenges it presents.
+Part two focusses on experiences of school communities during COVID-19 closures, both on a national level and more broadly on a global scale.
+Parts three and four present key findings from recent INTO surveys on the experiences of principals and teachers in both the Republic of Ireland and Northern Ireland in supporting pupil learning during the period of school closure.
+The results of these surveys highlight the successes of teachers in their efforts to embrace ICT in teaching and learning, but also underline the obstacles that remain.
 The concluding section summarises key points and makes suggestions for future development.